ng-learn-org/ng-learn-org.github.io/_posts/2014-01-06-AngularJS_Workshop_From_Zero_To_Ninja_Jr_Part6.markdown

 ### AC 3

- "As a User, when I get to my welcome page, then I should see the phrase "Welcome to the AngularJS World, {{fullName}}"."
+ "As a User, when I get to my welcome page, then I should see the phrase "Welcome to the AngularJS World, FULL_NAME_HERE"."

  **Assumptions:**
    1. All login attempts are successful.